-For a spartan yet still productive set-up to rapidly get you going, I recommend for now just using a text editor and a terminal window or two.
+For a spartan set-up, for now, to rapidly get you going, I suggest just using a text editor and a terminal window or two.
 Details below.

-If you’d like to use Eclipse or Vim, see their respective tutorials at CDS.
+If you’d like to use Eclipse or Vim, see their respective tutorials at clojure-doc.

-For an easy-to-use GUI editor, try jEdit as described in the Dev Tools guide at CDS.
+For an easy-to-use GUI editor, try jEdit as described in the Dev Tools guide at clojure-doc.

 Whenever you want to start writing a Clojure application or library, it’s most common to first create a new project for it.